D20Network/FuddersNamespace/DontREADME.md

 ## Project architecture

-A few notes about the tech stack of the Sats Names API:
+A few notes about the tech stack of the FUD names Names API:

 - All code is in TypeScript
 - Fastify as the server framework